From Lost to Connected: How I Rediscovered My Purpose

-I started simply, with gratitude.
-Three to five things each day that brought me joy:
+I started simply, with three to five things each day that brought me joy:

 Since that turning point in 2019, I've transformed from someone who felt disconnected and ‘not enough’ to an adventure enthusiast with strong boundaries and a heart full of purpose.

-I've climbed Mount Kilimanjaro.
-I've swum the Hudson River (in a pool, mind you).
-I've hiked countless islands and routes across the UK.
+I've climbed Mount Kilimanjaro, swum the Hudson River (in a pool, mind you), hiked countless islands and routes across the UK, and transitioned my company.
+Rebuilding my business taught me the importance of resilience and self-awareness – lessons I now share with the women I guide.

 Through trail running and nature exploration, I've made wonderful friendships and collected experiences that fill my heart.
 I've found a soulmate who loves me exactly as I am – imperfections, peculiarities, and all.

-Looking back over these six years, what stands out most is how much self awareness I've gained through journalling.
+Looking back over these last few years, what stands out most is how much self-awareness I've gained through journalling.
 Those blank pages became mirrors, reflecting back what I couldn't see on my own.
-I noticed when victim mode held me captive.
-When I let others abuse my generosity.
-How I turned a. blind eye because I didn’t want to upset partners, friends and colleagues.

 My journal offered me: